Issues in Ethics: Ethics in Research and Scholarly Activity

 As in other professional practices, the ethical practice of research and scholarship may be challenged in some circumstances.
 At such times, the Code of Ethics can provide guidance.

 One such challenge is in treating human and animal research participants ethically.
 Those who work in universities or other research centers will generally have the benefit of an institutional review board (IRB) to approve research proposals so that there is institutional assurance of at least a plan for ethical treatment of participants.
 Those in other settings who wish to engage in scholarship, and who do not have the benefit of an IRB, need to develop their plans for scholarship without such oversight, which may be more difficult.
 Ultimately, though, we all must provide our own oversight for the actual conduct of research and scholarship, necessitating vigilance in order to adhere to ethical principles.
-The Code gives several examples of ways in which participants should be treated, and those are noted in Principle I, Rules C, F, L, and N. The temptation to treat data dishonestly is often present, as media reports of scientific misconduct attest.
+The Code gives several examples of ways in which participants should be treated, and those are noted in Principle I, Rules C, H, N, and P. The temptation to treat data dishonestly is often present, as media reports of scientific misconduct attest.
 Some perceived advantages of data mistreatment include having a better outcome for funded research or a greater likelihood of having a scholarly work accepted for publication.
 Such conduct is unethical, and, ultimately, less valuable, both to the researcher and to the public.
 The Code provides guidance for honesty in many of its principles and rules.